aws-samples/aws-service-catalog-tools-workshop/workshop/content/30-how-tos/50-every-day-use/100-creating-a-product/300-add-the-source-code.md

 Creating that file should trigger your
 {{% codepipeline_pipeline_link "aws-config-enable-config-v1-pipeline" %}}.

-Once the pipeline has has completed it should show the *Source* and *Build* stages in green to indicate they have completed successfully:
+Once the pipeline has completed it should show the *Source* and *Build* stages in green to indicate they have completed successfully:

 {{< figure src="/how-tos/creating-and-provisioning-a-product/SuccessfulFactoryProductRun.png" >}}